-120-10.1.5 Department Verification: The Engineer will conduct a Verification test(s) in order to accept all materials and work associated with 120-10.1.4.
-The Engineer will verify the Quality Control results if they meet the Verification Comparison Criteria, otherwise the Engineer will implement Resolution procedures.
+120-10.1.5 Department Verification: The Engineer will conduct Verification tests in order to accept all materials and work associated with 120-10.1.4.
+The Engineer will verify the QC results if they meet the Verification Comparison Criteria, otherwise the Engineer will implement Resolution procedures.

 The Engineer will select test locations, including Station, Offset, and Lift, using a Random Number generator based on the Lots under consideration.
-Each Verification test evaluates all work represented by the Quality Control testing completed in those LOTs.
+Each Verification test evaluates all work represented by the QC testing completed in those LOTs.